Swarnendu14/websitelearners_Assignment/README.md

 5. Documentation:
 Please provide clear documentation of your API endpoints, including the necessary HTTP methods, headers, and data structures for request and response bodies.
 Your main focus should be on the back-end side, so a front-end user interface isn’t required.
 However, please make sure your API is properly structured, secure, and ready to interact with a potential front-end.

-You can use the programming language you feel most comfortable with, but keep in mind that we mostly use Python and Node.js in our tech stack.